capactio/capact/docs/investigation/local-hub-psql/README.md

   Read more in the [docs](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL)

-- you can't customize generated resolvers
+- You can't customize generated resolvers
-    - no way to customize names and behavior of the queries and mutations
+    - No way to customize names and behavior of the queries and mutations
-- custom resolvers which call external REST APIs (missing documentation, the only mention is in [Readme](https://github.com/dosco/graphjin/wiki#features))
+- Custom resolvers which call external REST APIs (missing documentation, the only mention is in [Readme](https://github.com/dosco/graphjin/wiki#features))
-- adding business logic without external server with JS is possible, but it works not like we want to: [client must specify special directive to run a given JS script](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#adding-business-logic-with-javascript)
+- Adding business logic without external server with JS is possible, but it works not like we want to: [client must specify special directive to run a given JS script](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#adding-business-logic-with-javascript)
-- you can insert/update nested properties
+- You can insert/update nested properties
-  - it breaks GraphQL contract: introspection is not available, this is a custom logic beyond GraphQL schema
+  - It breaks GraphQL contract: introspection is not available, this is a custom logic beyond GraphQL schema
-  - this is not well documented (missing DB schemas - I needed to guess how to provide such relation)
+  - This is not well documented (missing DB schemas - I needed to guess how to provide such relation)
   - See [nested insert](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#nested-insert) and [nested update](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#nested-update)
   - See the PoC to see how counterintuitive it is
 - Another GraphQL compliance problem: When using mutations, the data must be passed as variables _since GraphJins compiles the query into an prepared statement in the database for maximum speed._ ([Source](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#custom-functions))
-- high level of entry: missing documentation (e.g. custom resolvers, table column mapping)
+- High level of entry: missing documentation (e.g. custom resolvers, table column mapping)
+- Currently only one company is featured as the one which uses GraphJin on production.
+The author of GraphJin is the founder of the featured company.
+I couldn't find any other significant usages across GitHub repos, apart from repos aggregating Go/GraphQL tooling.

+In my opinion, lack of GraphQL spec compliance and limited customizability doesn't make GraphJin the best choice for us.

 ### Node.JS

+While we prefer Go for Local Hub implementation, especially if we want to implement first Delegated Storage backends as built-in Local Hub logic, there is a larger number of libraries for Node.js.
+Also, some of them seem to be more customizable.

 #### [PostGraphile](https://github.com/graphile/postgraphile)

 - Quite user-friendly GraphQL API generated from DB schema - for example, see [CRUD mutations](https://www.graphile.org/postgraphile/crud-mutations/)
-- custom [queries](https://www.graphile.org/postgraphile/custom-queries/) and [mutations](https://www.graphile.org/postgraphile/custom-mutations/) with SQL functions
+- Custom [queries](https://www.graphile.org/postgraphile/custom-queries/) and [mutations](https://www.graphile.org/postgraphile/custom-mutations/) with SQL functions
-- ability to customize fields mapping with ["smart comments"](https://www.graphile.org/postgraphile/smart-comments/)
+- Ability to customize fields mapping with ["smart comments"](https://www.graphile.org/postgraphile/smart-comments/)
-- ability to have mutation to create related entities with a [separate plugin](https://github.com/mlipscombe/postgraphile-plugin-nested-mutations)
+- Ability to have mutation to create related entities with a [separate plugin](https://github.com/mlipscombe/postgraphile-plugin-nested-mutations)

 I didn't test it by myself, but it seems like the best option, comparing to [Hasura](#hasurahttpsgithubcomhasuragraphql-engine) and [Graphjin](#graphjinhttpsgithubcomdoscographjin) - see the [thread on hacker news](https://news.ycombinator.com/item?id=22433478).
 However, I believe the GraphQL-first solution would be better for us than database-schema-first one.